kishi-k/translate-app/README.md

    - Check that the VPC endpoint for Bedrock is properly configured
    - Ensure the region you're deploying to supports Bedrock

+4. **Secrets Manager Issues**:
+   - If the application can't access credentials, check the ECS task execution role has proper permissions
+   - Verify the secret exists in AWS Secrets Manager with the correct name (transrate-app/aws-credentials)
+   - Check the secret contains the correct keys (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)
+   - Ensure the credentials stored in the secret have the necessary permissions for Bedrock

 ### Viewing Logs

 You can view application logs in CloudWatch: